man on alien planet

 Eventually, settlement of such worlds will reduce the pressures that result from confinement of our species to a single planet with finite space and finite resources.
 This in turn will lessen conflict and, ultimately, bring an end to war.
 Once sufficient material resources are available to all nations and a commitment is made to the challenge of establishing large-scale colonies, the reasons for war will disappear, although it will always be necessary to maintain a defense against terrorists and attempted dictatorships.
 Only expansion beyond Earth can bring this about.
 If we fail to make the effort then sooner or later, our species will die out.

 Sooner or later we will have settlements on planets of many stars.
 Eventually Earth may become a backwater world, honored as our ancestral home but no longer central in human affairs.
 The human population will be spread among its colonies, which I envision as self-governing and perhaps quite different from each other, with free trade carried on between them.
-There may be some kind of overall organization; I hope it won't be an overbearing bureaucracy but that is all too likely, at least until humans outgrow the impulse to control each other, if rapid communication across interstellar distances becomes possible.
+If faster-than-light communication across interstellar distances proves impossible by means of technology, links may be established via telepathy, which is instantaneous; we can't begin to guess what capabilities our descendants will have.

 Most people won't have opportunity for interstellar travel, which will surely be expensive; if communication technology proves slow, they may not even be aware of planets other than their own.
 But they will all be human.
 I don't think they will evolve into separate species as is sometimes suggested.
 They will adapt to new environments by means of technology, as humans have always done, not by natural genetic change of a kind that would prevent interbreeding--the latter would require centuries, and technology will surely progress much more quickly even if not adequate to begin with.